 The Holocaust Hero Who Saved Curious George

 Aristedes de Sousa Mendes was a Portugeuse diplomat who defied his nation’s dictatorship during World War II, issuing thousands of visas to European Jews which allowed them to escape certain death at the hands of the Nazis.
-Among the thousands of lives he saved were H.A. and Margret Rey, the married couple responsible for Curious George, as well as artist Salvador Dali.
+Among the thousands of lives he saved were H.A. and Margret Rey, the married couple who created beloved children’s book character Curious George.

 An Independent Ambassador